mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 This is the meaning of “means” here.

-> Also, the tathagatas of the three periods all attain the way through zazen.
+> Also, the tathāgatas of the three periods all attain the way through zazen.
 That is the reason why they have transmitted it from one to another as right entrance.
 That is not all.
 Patriarchs from the western skies of India to the eastern earth of China all have gained the way through zazen.
 Therefore I now point it out to men and devas as the right entrance.

 So I think regardless of whether you like or dislike, anyway there is something you have to receive and transmit to the next generation.
 This is the sublimity of life, respectfulness to life.
 If you live in this world as human beings, well, you have to receive, you have to appreciate your life and transmit it to next generation: how sublime it is, how important human life is, how respectful human life is.
 Not only human life: all sentient beings’ life.